 Owner/Licensed Director/Certified Celebrant

-In 2022 Barry will have served in the Funeral and Cemetery Profession for 40 years.
+Barry has served the Funeral and Cemetery Profession for just over 40 years.
 He is honored to support his community at a time of their greatest need.

 Having experienced tremendous loss himself, Barry feels he is well equipped to listen to and support those experiencing a loss.